 According to legend, these men were carrying a heavy chest while they walked straight inland up the side of a shoreside bluff known as Neahkahnie Mountain.
 This photo shows what the mountain looks like today from Cape Falcon Trail, at Oswald West State Park in Oregon.

 And the story changes again

-One version suggests the ship hoisted anchor and disappearing over the horizon, leaving the men marooned.
+One version suggests the ship hoisted anchor and disappeared over the horizon, leaving the men marooned.
 The other story says that several sailors were left behind to guard the ship.
 In this story, the men left as guards fought with natives over women and were killed.
-The next version gets really out there, suggesting the captain of the ship murdered all of his crew members who wouldn’t fit in the lifeboat and then set out to the sea in the small boat, traveling all the way to Baja, California.
+The next version gets really out there, suggesting the captain of the ship murdered all of his crew members who wouldn't fit in the lifeboat and then set out to the sea in the small boat, traveling all the way to Baja, California.